oasis-tcs/openc2-ap-er/oc2edr.md

 Must be implemented in accordance with [SLPF Deny Command](#SLPF-Deny) as well as the [SLPF Conformance Statements](#SLPF-Conformance).

 ### 2.3.3 Contain
-OpenC2 Consumers that receive a 'contain <target>' Command:
+OpenC2 Consumers that receive a 'contain' Command:

 * but cannot parse or process the Command
     * MUST NOT respond with a OK/200
     * SHOULD respond with status code 400
     * MAY respond with the 500 status code
-* but do not support the 'contain <target>' Command
+* but do not support the 'contain' Command
     * MUST NOT respond with a OK/200
     * SHOULD respond with status code 501
     * SHOULD respond with 'Command not supported' in the status text